Skip to content

 sudo mkdir /var/lib/prometheus

-3. Change directory ownership - ensure Prometheus has access
+3. Change directory ownership to ensure Prometheus has access:

 sudo chown -R prometheus:prometheus /etc/prometheus